Light propagation and gravitational lensing effects in charged Kalb-Ramond spacetime in nonlinear electrodynamics

 Considering the symmetry that the distances before and after the inflection point are equal, we see that the contributions to the angular deviation are the same; therefore, we multiply the expression for the angular deviation by the factor 2; in developing this work, for the sake of symmetry, we only adopted the positive sign from the expression above.
 We now introduce a coordinate transformation in Eq. (\ref{13}), where $u=\frac{1}{r}$.
 Note that, under this transformation, the integration limits become $u\to{0}$ as $r\to\infty$, and $u\to{u_0}=\frac{1}{r_0}$ as $r\to{r_0}$.
 Consequently, the equation for the angular deviation in the new coordinates takes the form

 Since our interest is in performing the angular deviation expansion of light in the weak-field regime, we must return to the expression for the impact parameter defined in Eq. (\ref{10}) and then apply the same coordinate transformation introduced above, leading to the expression $\frac{1}{\beta^2}=u^2_0\Bigg[\frac{1}{(1-l)}-2Mu_0 + (1-l)DM^2u^2_0\Bigg]$.
 Using this new form of the impact parameter and assuming that the photon travels away from the BH, we can adopt the approximation that both mass and electric charge are small parameters $M<<1$ and $Q<<1$.
-Consequently, expanding the orbital equation Eq. (\ref{14}), up to the second order in $M$ and charge $Q$, we find that the deflection of light is given by $\delta\phi = \Delta\phi - \pi$ and for the purposes of graphical analysis we will discard cross terms higher than the second order:
+Consequently, expanding the orbital equation Eq. (\ref{14}), up to the second order in $M$ and charge $Q$, we find that the deflection of light is given by $\delta\phi = \Delta\phi - \pi$\footnote{{Here, $\Delta\phi$ denotes the total change in the angular coordinate along the photon trajectory from infinity to infinity.
+Since a straight-line path in flat spacetime corresponds to $\Delta\phi=\pi$, the deflection angle is given by $\delta\phi=\Delta\phi-\pi$.}} and for the purposes of graphical analysis we will discard cross terms higher than the second order: